 Casemates Square, March 2017.
 I can honestly say that Gibraltar is one of the strangest places I’ve ever been to.
 But in a good way!
-Red telephone boxes, colonial style pubs and bobbies on the beat.
-Authentic Indian food, fish and chips, tea and scones… newsagents selling Ripples, Double Deckers and sticks of rock.
+There are red telephone boxes, colonial style pubs and bobbies on the beat.
+You’ll find authentic Indian food, fish and chips, tea and scones and newsagents selling Ripples, Double Deckers and sticks of rock.
 It really is Britain (!), but with year-round sunshine and a stunning location perched on the edge of the Alboran Sea.
 Walking over the border from the Spanish town of La Línea de la Concepción, it took me about twenty minutes down Winston Churchill Avenue before I arrived at this main square.
 It takes its name from the series of bombproof barracks at the square’s northern end.
-Built in 1817, today they are home to cafés, shops, restaurants and Gibraltar’s Crystal Workshop.
-Anyone looking for breakfast should look no further than the wonderful Lord Nelson Pub.
+Built in 1817, today they’re home to cafés, shops, restaurants and Gibraltar’s Crystal Workshop.
+Anyone scouting out breakfast should look no further than the wonderful Lord Nelson Pub.

 Trafalgar Cemetery, March 2017.
 This lovely little cemetery, located beyond Main Street just to the south of the city walls, offers up a welcome break from the town’s hustle and bustle.
 Dating back to 1798, the graveyard only actually includes two victims from The Battle of Trafalgar.
 The rest is made up of fatalities in and around Gibraltar between 1802 and 1814.
 Although no longer used for burials, it is remains the site of an annual ceremony on October the 21st to mark Trafalgar Day.